miketabb33/michaels-articles/articles/oauth.md

-This article is based on Aaron Parecki’s Udemy's course: “The Nuts and Bolts of OAuth 2.0” [Course Link](https://www.udemy.com/course/oauth-2-simplified/).
+Here are my notes to Aaron Parecki’s Udemy's course: “The Nuts and Bolts of OAuth 2.0” [Course Link](https://www.udemy.com/course/oauth-2-simplified/).
+I thoroughly enjoyed the course and took these notes to be a helpful reference for OAuth topics.
 I highly recommend this course!

 ## Section 1: Welcome